 Employees who voice concerns about unsafe work conditions or object to illegal business practices also cannot be fired on the basis of those complaints.
 Known as whistleblowers, these workers are shielded from wrongful discharge by the New Jersey Conscientious Employee Protection Act (CEPA).
 Employees who shed light on wrongdoing by their employer are protected under state and federal law, and can receive reinstatement to their position, back pay and in some cases a portion of whatever funds government officials recoup from the offending employer.

 Employment Attorneys At McOmber McOmber & Luber, P.C.
 Advocate On Behalf Of Victims Of Whistleblower Retaliation

 If you are a healthcare worker and any of the above examples seem like your experience at work, please let us help you.
 The attorneys at McOmber McOmber & Luber, P.C. take a proactive approach to each and every legal issue our clients face.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
 We represent clients throughout New Jersey.